DIY Solar Generator – Complete Guide With Diagrams

 These leads are already connected to the charge controller and only need to be terminated and connected to the fuse box and negative bus bar.
 To do this, strip around ¼ inch of insulation off the ends of the battery output leads.
 Select two appropriate pre-insulated push-on spade terminals from the terminal kit (color-coded for ease of crimping).
 Use the correct color-coded notch on the crimping pliers to securely crimp the terminals onto the leads.

-Connect the positive lead to one of the spade connectors on the fuse box as indicated above.
+As indicated above, connect the positive lead to one of the spade connectors on the fuse box.
 Connect the negative lead to the negative bus bar.

 External DC Charging Input – D